All Episodes

 She's texting you because she knows what's happening in this American history class is not right.

-Mom, mom, the teacher's bashing Rush today on this S chip program.
+Mom, mom, the teacher's bashing Rush today on this S-CHIP program.

-So this is what what I'm asking you, parents, does this happen?
+So this is what I'm asking you.

-Do you get texted or emailed from well, text message your kids in classroom to tell you what the teachers are teaching them?
+Do you get texted or emailed from, well, text message your kids in classroom to tell you what the teachers are teaching them?

 In this case, you know, Dawn's daughter was asking, what do I say here?